VG-Wort Access-Zählmarke< Back home

 Song appr. length available comments

-Carol 2:53 Film, radio show and Exposures bootleg including several false starts with Chuck trying to educate Keith how to play (not in the radio show)
+Carol 5:22 (main track: 2:40) Film, radio show (3:01) and Exposures bootleg (5:03) including several false starts with Chuck trying to educate Keith how to play (not in the radio show)

-It Don't Take But a Few Minutes 4:25 Radio show, Two-DVD and Four-DVD sets, and partially in Film Chuck and Eric Clapton, Film excerpt shows the two performing a capella
+It Don't Take But a Few Minutes 4:22 Two-DVD and Four-DVD sets, radio show (3:58, omits joke on British pronounciation), and a capella segment only in Film (1:11) Chuck and Eric Clapton, Film excerpt shows the two performing a capella

 The Dress Rehearsal